Before your arrival

-Before presenting you the different means of transport to make your transfer from the new airport of Istanbul to your accommodation here are some tips to prepare your arrival in Istanbul:
+Before telling you about the means types of transportation to make go from the new airport in Istanbul to your accommodation here are some tips to prepare your arrival in Istanbul.

-After having been postponed several times, the moving date of the new Istanbul airport, designed to be the largest in the world and opened on October 29, 2018, is finally announced, it is April 6, 2019!
+After having been postponed several times, the move date of the new Istanbul airport, designed to be one of the largest in the world, opened on October 29, 2018, is finally announced, it is April 6, 2019!

-Opened in 1924 a year after the creation of the Turkish Republic, Atatürk airport will close in early April 2019 and move to the new airport, from mid-April it will no longer be used by travelers.
+Opened in 1924, a year after the creation of the Turkish Republic, Atatürk airport closed in early April 2019 and moved to the new airport, and till mid-April, it is no longer used by travelers.

-The airport’s interiors are reminiscent of Turkish and Islamic designs and its tulip-shaped air traffic control tower won the 2016 International Architecture Award.
+The airport’s interiors are inspired by Turkish and Islamic designs, and its tulip-shaped air traffic control tower won the 2016 International Architecture Award.

 Access to the new Istanbul airport is not yet developed enough.
-In the future, it will be connected to the city by two subway lines, but the lines will normally come into operation at the end of 2020.
+In the future, it will be connected to the city by two subway lines, but the lines are expected to be operational by the end of 2022.

 To find them, get out of the airport and pick one that is in the line.
 Taxis in Istanbul are yellow or light blue, do not ride in the car of anyone else.
 Please note that the maximum number of passengers in an Istanbul taxi is 4.

-These are the shuttles belonging to the municipality of Istanbul.
+They are the shuttles belonging to the municipality of Istanbul.
 You will find them at the exit of the airport.
 The shuttles operate almost 24/7.
 It is the best option to reach the city center.
-The ticket for Taksim costs 18 TL, payable only by “Istanbulkart” and the ride takes about 100 minutes.
-You will find the machines just in front of the shuttle stop from which you can buy or reload this public transport card which you can then use for all means of transport in town.
+The ticket for Taksim costs 52 TL, that you can pay only by “Istanbul Kart” or bank/credit card, and the ride takes about 1h30.
+You will find the machines just in front of the shuttle stop from which you can buy or reload this public transport card which you can then use for all public transport in town.
 The shuttle makes several stops on the way, (4.Levent Metro – Zincirlikuyu Metrobus – Beşiktaş – Taksim), most people stop in Taksim.